Canyonlands Research Station

 United States Geological Survey

 As an ecologist, I study interactions between organisms and their physical and biological environments.
 At the Canyonlands Research Station, we are analyzing how climate warming and altered precipitation regimes affect the plants, soils and biological soil crusts of the Colorado Plateau and surrounding desert regions.
 I am focused, in particular, on soil carbon and nitrogen cycles, and how those link plants, soils and the broader climate system.
 Further, we want to know how we can use restoration approaches to help increase the resilience of ecosystems to a warmer future climate: what types of biological soil crust might improve ecosystem health now and in the future, and how do we get it to regenerate or grow in disturbed areas?

-For my dissertation research, I studied how plant roots and soil micro-organisms drive the terrestrial carbon cycle.
+Previously, I worked in the Spatial Ecology Lab at the University of Alaska Fairbanks, as part of a team that is trying to understand how terrestrial ecosystems in the Arctic are responding to ongoing climate change, and the impacts those changes will have on Arctic communities.
+For my dissertation research in the Program in Ecology at the University of Wyoming, I studied how plant roots and soil micro-organisms drive the terrestrial carbon cycle.
 More specifically I quantified winter soil respiration (loss of carbon from the soil) in winter-dominated ecosystems, such as sagebrush steppe and sub-alpine forests, and explored the mechanisms underlying winter soil respiration.

 From a broader perspective, I approach the science of ecology as a tool to help people better manage our interactions with the natural world.
 Industrialization has resulted in significant degradation of the natural world, upon which we depend for numerous ecosystem services.
 To provide for our own security, and to act as good stewards of the Earth, we need to explore better ways of using our natural resources.